hashicorp/serf/website/source/docs/agent/options.html.markdown

 some cases, such as event handlers, merging just appends the handlers.
 The exact merging behavior will be specified.

+Serf also supports reloading of configuration when it receives the SIGHUP signal.
+Not all changes are respected, but those that are are documented below.

 ## Command-line Options

 The options below are all specified on the command-line.